mr-cworld/project_3_nlp_wine_recommendation/README.md

-# Project 3 : Wine Recommendation and Food Pairing App
+# Project 3 : # 🍷 Wine & Food Pairing Recommendation System

 ### Select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews